Content

 Nutrafol hair care products for women include shampoo, conditioner, a scalp mask, and a scalp essence.

-There’s not much data backing Nutrafol’s efficacy.
-But a small 2019 clinical trial found that women with self-perceived thinning hair taking Nutrafol Women Hair Growth Nutraceutical had increases in hair counts at 90 and 180 days compared to the placebo group.
+Nutrafol has limited clinical data compared to medications like minoxidil or finasteride.
+But a small 2019 clinical trial found that women with self-perceived thinning hair taking Nutrafol Women Hair Growth Nutraceutical had increases in hair counts at 90 and 180 days compared to a placebo group.

 Nutrafol only offers hair products.